 |The Magnolia algorithm is built on the Frequentist approach, which optimizes traffic volumes -even when traffic is low- as well as conversion rates and may reduce the number of observations required for a successful experiment by 50% or more.
 Predictions are made using data from the current experiment only.|

-Your A/B/n test results are calculated by taking the user events from within your test (such as click rates) on a daily basis.
+Your A/B/n test results are calculated by taking the user events from within your test (such as click-through rates) on a daily basis.
 These events are registered to a database and processed in a data pipeline to make the resulting content more usable for displaying results in the dashboard.
-Note that results can take up to 24 hours to become available.
+Note that results can take 24 hours or more to become available, depending on your traffic.

 Magnolia Analytics is used to display and visualize the results of A/B/n Testing results.